Looking after yourself

 Read more of our advice on looking after your mental wellbeing.

 Christmas can be an expensive time of year, especially with rising costs.
-If you’re worried about money take a look at our advice on support with the cost of living.
+If you’re worried about money take a look at our money section.
+This includes information about the cost of living and benefits for people with a liver condition and their carers.

 Bereavement and grief can make the festive period hard.
 Whether it is a death that happened recently or in the past, you might find it difficult to cope with your feelings.
 AtaLoss have advice and information about organisations who can help, including advice specifically about coping with bereavement at Christmas.